userid0/cathena/devel/Shinomori/readme.txt

 you might need to modify build options on your's
 ///////////////////////////////////////////////////////////
-introduced slight changes the character file format (txt) so be sure to make a backup befor trying this versio, otherwise you might not be able to switch back to branch
+introduced slight changes the character file format (txt) so be sure to make a backup befor trying this version otherwise you might not be able to switch back to branch
 ///////////////////////////////////////////////////////////
-start to change all data to real types for better type checking and preperation of automatic transfer buffers, still much way to go, somebody should outlaw the usage of int's and the type changes via pointer casting
+start to change all data to real types for better type checking and preperation of automatic transfer buffers, still much way to go somebody should outlaw the usage of int's and the type changes via pointer casting
+*keep on changing types
 ///////////////////////////////////////////////////////////
 integrated the anti freeze system into the user count update messages (which are already send between chat,login and map)